The Journey Begins

 My pug Maggie was not at all an adaptable dog, she did not like changes in her routine.
 One of my biggest concerns was how she would do on three- all the vets said was ‘most dogs do fine on three legs’.
 She took her time, but did adapt, and thrived for almost 4 years (she had mast cell cancer).

-If you haven’t already I would encourage to check out the forums and maybe share Mack’s story: http://tripawds.com/forums/.
+If you haven’t already I would encourage to check out the forums and maybe share Mack’s story: https://tripawds.com/forums/.

 You can post questions and get answers and support from other members.
 Many more people hang out in the forums too.